pcraster/pcraster/documentation/pcraster_aguila/Data.rst

 Distribution values do not need to be symmetric; if much emphasis is put on the upper tail, the lower tail may be discretized by very few values (like, say, ``0.01``, ``0.5``, ``0.9``, ``0.91``, ``0.92``, ``0.93``, ...).

 The interface of Aguila assumes that all distribution values provided are part of a regular sequence.
 Both examples above are subsets of the sequence ``0.01``, ``0.02``, ``0.03``, ..., ``0.99``.
 Minimum, maximum, and step size need to be specified for a sequence.
-Aguila will read those values present, and will linearly interpolate inbetween them.
+Aguila will read those values present, and will linearly interpolate in between them.

 .. _scenarios: